Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 It can be integrated with the NextGen Photo Gallery plugin to accommodate the selling of photographs from your gallery.

-WP simple PayPal Cart Plugin, interfaces with the PayPal sandbox to allow for testing.
+WP Simple Cart Plugin, interfaces with the PayPal sandbox and Stripe testmode to allow for testing.

 For video tutorial, screenshots, detailed documentation, support and updates, please visit:
 [WP Simple Cart Details Page](https://www.tipsandtricks-hq.com/wordpress-simple-paypal-shopping-cart-plugin-768)